python-tinker/fluidstate/README.rst

 Attribution
 -----------

-This is forked from https://github.com/nsi-iff/fluidity created by Rodrigo Manhães.
+Fluidstate is forked from https://github.com/nsi-iff/fluidity created by Rodrigo Manhães.